nobrefelipe/vue-css-variable-parallax/README.md

-Allow to create powerfull parallax effects by using CSS Variables When the element gets to the viewport, a `--scroll-amount` css variable will be attached to it and will be updated by the scrolled amount.
+Allow to create powerfull parallax effects by using CSS Variables When the element gets to the viewport, a `--scroll-amount` css variable will be attached to it and will be updated by the scrolled amount. <br>
 In the CSS we have a `--multiplier` variable, which will manager the speed and direction